 GNU Image Manipulation Program is an open-source image editor for Linux, macOS and PC.

 Photoshop is available at The Performing Arts Resource Center (PARC) and the Visual Resources Center (VRC).
-Note: the VRC is appointment-based, make an appointment here.
+Note: the VRC is appointment-based.
+Make an appointment at the VRC.

 Adobe Acrobat Pro is an option if you are unable to individually or batch resize your images.
 You can optimize your PDF but you might need guidance with these settings.
-If you select this option, please email the Visual Resources Curator Chloe, the Data & Digital Scholarship Librarian Jess or the Performing Arts Librarian Caleah.
+If you select this option, email the Visual Resources Curator Chloe, email the Data & Digital Scholarship Librarian Jess or get in touch with the Performing Arts Librarian Caleah.

 This work by the Reed College Library is licensed under a Creative Commons CC-BY Attribution 4.0 International License.